Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Time-Domain Theory

 \section{Time-Domain Theory}

-We consider the evolution of phase-mismatched fundamental and second-harmonic pulses in a dispersion-engineered nanophotonic PPLN waveguide in the limit where the field is sufficiently intense to deplete the fundamental and dispersion is negligible over the bandwidth of the pulses.
-This quasi-static model is motivated by several observations\cite{Jankowski2020}: i) previous experimental demonstrations have shown that the generated supercontinua maintain coherence for soliton numbers far in excess of $\chi^{(3)}$ devices, which suggests that the spectral broadening mechanisms may be different than an effective $\chi^{(3)}$ due to cascaded $\chi^{(2)}$ interactions \cite{BacheThesis,Desalvo1992,Conti2002}, ii) the observed relative intensity of the second harmonic violates the assumption of an undepleted fundamental associated with the cascade regime, and iii) the amount of group-velocity dispersion, $k_\omega''$, at the fundamental is too small to cause significant self-compression.
+We consider the evolution of phase-mismatched fundamental and second-harmonic pulses in a dispersion-engineered quasi-phasematched waveguide in the limit where the field is sufficiently intense to deplete the fundamental and dispersion is negligible over the bandwidth of the pulses.
+This quasi-static model is motivated by several observations that suggest the cascaded nonlinearity model usually employed for $\chi^{(2)}$ SCG is inapplicable here: i) previous experimental demonstrations have shown that the generated supercontinua maintain coherence for soliton numbers far in excess of $\chi^{(3)}$ devices~\cite{Jankowski2020}, which suggests that the spectral broadening mechanisms may be different than an effective $\chi^{(3)}$; ii) the observed relative intensity of the second harmonic violates the assumption of an undepleted fundamental associated with the cascade regime; and iii), as will be shown in Sec.~\ref{sec:expt}, devices with saturated $\chi^{(2)}$ nonlinearities exhibit nearly identical behavior with either anomalous or normal dispersion, which suggests that soliton compression does not contribute meaningfully to spectral broadening.

 The coupled-wave equations for the complex field envelopes $A_\omega(z,t)$ and $A_{2\omega}(z,t)$ are given by